 Millions of people have taken personal genome tests from various DNA testing services over the past few years to find their roots, but these comparisons involved only living people.
 Direct comparisons with ancient peoples were not done.

 Founded in 2003, DNA Consultants specializes in a forensic population matching approach to ancestry analysis.
 This will be the company’s first genomic product.
-Test-takers can upload their own personal genome data for free from another company or order a mini-DREAM lab service from DNA Consultants that will work with ancient DNA.
+Test-takers can upload their own personal genome data for free from another company or order a lab service that will work with ancient DNA.

 The first ancient genome was published in 2010 from a 4,000-year-old Greenlander’s hair.
 In 2013, DNA recovered from the 28,000-year-old bones of Mal’ta Boy in Siberia proved a missing link between Europeans and Native Americans.
 By 2018, about 6,000 DNA samples had been recovered from archeological sites.
 Most were unpublished.